roasticle/minqlx-plugins/README.md

 <strong>slaphappy.py</strong> - spam slap pesky players!
 - usage: !slaphappy id number_of_slaps frequency_in_seconds damage (damage is optional)

+<strong>weaponspawnfixer.py</strong> - override map-forced weapon spawn times
+- will set all weapon spawn times to whatever g_weaponrespawn is set to
+- for such maps as almostlost (5s grenade launcher), heroskeep (5s rocket launcher), verticalvengeance (10s railgun i think?) and bitterembrace (10s on all weapons..wtf?).. so for example g_weaponrespawn 1 would set all those respawn times to 1s instead :)

 <strong>weather.py</strong> - lets you check weather and forecast in-game!
 - you will need an API key (free) from https://www.wunderground.com/weather/api/d/login.html